$\sigma$-locales in Formal Topology: Introduction

-Our aim is to give a positive account of d-reduced $\sigma$-locales.
+One of our aims is to give a positive account of d-reduced $\sigma$-locales.
 In order to obtain this, we work with $\sigma$-locales which are \emph{overt} (in a suitable sense).
-The positivity predicate $\Pos$ of an overt $\sigma$-locale $L$ is then used to define a positive version of the \emph{codense} congruence relation on $L$ \cite{madden}, which corresponds to the smallest dense $\sigma$-sublocale $B(L)$ of $L$.
-Actually, because of the positive nature of our definition, the notion of density involved here is intuitionistically stronger than the usual one.
+The positivity predicate $\Pos$ of an overt $\sigma$-locale $L$ is then used to define a positive version of the \emph{codense} congruence relation on $L$~\cite{madden}, which corresponds to the smallest dense $\sigma$-sublocale $B(L)$ of $L$.
+Actually, because of the positive nature of our definition, the notion of density involved here is intuitionistically stronger than the usual one (in accordance with what happens in the case of locales, as mentioned above).

-Our results are constructive in a strong sense, I would dare say.
-Indeed our arguments are always intuitionistically valid, predicative and choice-free; but we need the axiom of countable choice.
-In fact, I claim that the whole paper could be formalized in the extensional level of the so-called Minimalist Foundations \cite{maietti-sambin,maietti} augmented with countable choice.
-In such a foundational framework, Formal Topology is the ``native'' way to develop pointfree topology.
+Our arguments are always intuitionistically valid and predicative; but we need the axiom of countable choice.
+In fact, our results could be formalized in the extensional level of the so-called Minimalist Foundations~\cite{maietti-sambin,maietti} augmented with countable choice.
+In such a foundational framework, Formal Topology is the ``native'' way to develop point-free topology.

-Before undertaking our main task, we need to start with some constructive results about the notion of a countable set.
+The paper is organized as follows.
+In Section 1 we recall some constructive results about the notion of a countable set.
+Section 2 deals with $\sigma$-frames and $\sigma$-locales within the framework of Formal Topology.
+Finally, Section 3 presents the construction of the smallest strongly dense $\sigma$-sublocale of an overt $\sigma$-locale.